 Crypto-currency is digital money based on encrypted information and a shared ledger.
 The ledger shows every transaction since the beginning of the block chain.
 Crypto coins have value and purchasing power in the same way as “real”, fiat, currencies.
 However since there is no central controlling entity, the price is completely decided by supply and demand.

 The technology behind crypto-currencies is called blockchain.
 In a simplified explanation, blockchain is a chain of information, where new information-blocks are encrypted and stored chronologically.
-The detailed history and encrypted structure makes it nearly impossible to steal and counterfeit.
+The detailed history and encrypted structure makes it difficult to steal and counterfeit.

 As an example, the blockchain can be likened to a car's proof of registration, where the mileage, damage, service and previous owners are all logged.